Samuel-2626/django-lang/article.md

 <h1>{% "TestDriven.io Courses" %}</h1>
 ```

 TODO: did you mean to use `blocktrans` here?
+Nope as per the usecase for both, what I am translating doesn't have a variable.

 Don't forget to add `{% load i18n %}` to the top of the file.